 With any surgery, there is an element of risk, and a chance that unexpected complications can arise.
 However, when those complications could have been prevented, you may have a medical malpractice case.
 If you suspect this has happened to you, you deserve to know your legal rights.

 Our Chicago Malpractice Attorneys Fight For You

-If you have suffered a debilitating injury from a substandard plastic surgery procedure, contact the Chicago malpractice lawyers at the Offices of Steven J. Malman and Associates for a free and confidential case evaluation.
+If you have suffered a debilitating injury from a substandard plastic surgery procedure, contact the Chicago malpractice lawyers at the Offices of Malman Law for a free and confidential case evaluation.
 We will examine the facts and your injuries, and advise you about what to do next.
 We have been working diligently for personal injury clients for almost two decades.
 We know all the potential pitfalls, and we can get you the maximum compensation for the hardships you’ve undergone.

 The moment you decide to retain our malpractice lawyers in Chicago, we get to work for you right away.
 We will call your insurance company and the negligent party and inform them of your claim.
 We will have our on-staff nurse assess your injuries and determine your recovery amount and healing time.
 And we’ll work hard for you until that money is in your hand.
 If we are unable to come to an agreement about your settlement amount, we will not hesitate to take your case to court.

 To better serve our clients, Malman Law employs a full time Registered Nurse with over 30 years experience working and operating various nursing homes throughout Chicagoland.
 Our nurse is dedicated to reviewing all of the nursing home and medical malpractice cases to assist in the prosecution of the cases.